newscorp-ghfb/dj-storybook-deployer/README.md

+# FORKED REPO
+This forked repo includes a [bugfix](https://github.com/storybookjs/storybook-deployer/pull/102) that we need for github action compatability.

+It's currently in use by the [`dj-rendering`](https://github.com/newscorp-ghfb/dj-rendering) monorepo and was applied in [this PR](https://github.com/newscorp-ghfb/dj-rendering/pull/251).

 # Storybook Deployer

 This is a simple tool allows you to deploy your Storybook into a static hosting service.
 (Currently, GitHub Pages and AWS S3 beta)

-## FORK
-This forked repo includes a [bugfix](https://github.com/storybookjs/storybook-deployer/pull/102) that we need for github action compatability.

 ```sh
 $ storybook-to-ghpages --help